Click on title for course description.

 - Applicants must provide copies of outline and syllabi of nursing courses for which transfer credit is requested.
 These documents will be reviewed by the Nursing Program Coordinator and nursing faculty for content compatibility with Southwestern Community College's Associate Degree in Nursing courses.
 As each transfer is unique, validation of skills and knowledge may be required.
 Students lacking documentation of completion of a majority of the content for a course will be required to take the course.
 The final decision for transfer credit for nursing courses will be made by the Nursing Program Coordinator.

 - Health forms must be completed and submitted.
 Prior to beginning classes, the student must show evidence of current (less than one year old) CPR card, a current TB test, tetanus immunizations, current malpractice insurance, and accident or personal health insurance.

-After available spaces are filled with returning SCC Associate Degree Students and/or Advanced Placement students, transfer students will be selected based on their current GPA and TEAS V score.
+After available spaces are filled with returning SCC Associate Degree Students and/or Advanced Placement students, transfer students will be selected based on their current GPA and ATI TEAS V Exam score.
 The candidates with the highest numerical score will be admitted.